finetto/musc-automated-imaging-pipeline/README.md

 ## Installation
 The pipeline can be installed either on Linux or WSL2.
 The installation script leverages the `apt` package manager, therefore Ubuntu and similar distributions are recommended.\
 To use the software, download the repository to an appropriate folder (e.g. /opt).
 Navigate to the directory and make sure the `install.sh` script is executable (`chmod +x install.sh`).
 Then execute `./install.sh`.\
 The installation script will install all required OS packages and will create a virtual Python environment for the application.
 The script will also make sure that [FSL](https://fsl.fmrib.ox.ac.uk/fsl) is available.
-Finally, the script will create a cronjob that will run the pipeline on a schedule.
-If this is not desired, run the installation script with the '-c' option: `./install.sh -c n`.

 <details>
 <summary>Notes on FSL</summary>